This Dyson V6 Trigger handheld vacuum review is going to take a closer look at one of the smallest vacuums in the Dyson lineup.

 - Want multiple cleaning power modes – The V6 Trigger is equipped with a standard cleaning mode and a “Max” power mode.
 The standard cleaning mode is good for more hard surface types whereas the max power mode increases the suction power for thicker carpets and rugs.

-- Don’t mind spending a little extra money – Priced at $199, this vacuum is a bit more costly than most other handheld vacuums.
+- Don’t mind spending a little extra money – Priced in the mid to high rier, this vacuum is a bit more costly than most other handheld vacuums.
 The performance is above average, but be sure you’re okay with spending the extra money before purchasing.

-For more information on the Dyson V6 Trigger visit Amazon.com.
+For more information on the Dyson V6 Trigger visit here.

 Small, But Mighty

 The Dyson V6 Trigger cordless is a handheld vacuum that runs off of the signature Dyson cyclonic power.
 It doesn’t have a ton of bells and whistles, but its smart design and user-interface makes it a simple (and effective) vacuum.
-At just under $200, this handheld vacuum is at the top of the market for handhelds, but its low maintenance and long lifespan may just make it the right handheld for you.
+This handheld vacuum is at the top of the market for handhelds, but its low maintenance and long lifespan may just make it the right handheld for you.